jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   installed, the function will run asynchronously, which provides a big performance and reliability boost.
 If not, it'll run slower and may time out.

+- Import on completion

+  Adds missing imports on completion confirm (`<C-y>`) when using the built-in LSP `omnifunc` (which is itself enabled by setting `vim.bo.omnifunc = "v:lua.vim.lsp.omnifunc"` somewhere in your LSP config).
+Enable by setting
+  `enable_import_on_completion` to `true` inside `setup` (see below).

+  Runs asynchronously and reliably.
+Probably behaves strangely with completion plugins that aren't [MUcomplete](https://github.com/lifepillar/vim-mucomplete), but let me know!

 ## Setup

 Install using your favorite plugin manager and add to your